adrirubio/retro-snake-game/README.md

-# snake-game
+# retro-snake-game
-A classic Snake game
+A retro Snake game